Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be transported across the external memory interface within a second.
-The number is calculated by multiplying the bus width by the speed of its memory.
-If it uses DDR type memory, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of megabytes per second) that can be transferred across the external memory interface within a second.
+It is calculated by multiplying the bus width by the speed of its memory.
+If the card has DDR type RAM, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
 This is worked out by multiplying the total texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels per second.

 Display Prices